Office 2016 for Windows Released!

 Availability and requirements

 The new Office 2016 apps are available in 40 languages and require Windows 7 or later.
 Starting Tuesday, Office 365 subscribers can choose to download the new Office 2016 apps as part of their subscription.
-Automatic updates will begin rolling out to consumer and small-business subscribers next month, and to commercial customers early next year.
+Automatic updates will begin rolling out to consumer and small-business subscribers next month and commercial customers early next year.
 Office 2016 is also available today as a one-time purchase for both PCs and Macs.

 Customers can visit one of the more than 110 Microsoft Stores in the U.S., Canada, and Puerto Rico to discover and purchase the new Office.
 While there, they can participate in a free, one-hour Office 2016 workshop and visit the in-store Answer Desk, a one-stop-shop for your Office needs.